Treatment Fees

 Figure: Rhesonativ's effect on blocking antibodies on the surface of red blood cells

 As with any medicine, there may be side effects when Rhesonativ is injected.
 Pain at the injection site, which can last from a few hours to a few days, is more common.
-In some cases, mild fever, headache or rash may occur.
+In some cases, mild fever, headache, or rash may occur.
 Very rarely, a pronounced allergic reaction may occur.

 See: Vaccination during pregnancy